-Mr J Carrozzi, AM (Director)
+Mr J Carrozzi (Director)

-Mr Carrozzi, AM was elected to the FA Board of FA in November 2018 and is the Chair of Finance, Risk and Audit Committee.
-Mr Carrozzi is a member of several Boards including: Chair of Sydney Harbour Federation Trust, Chair of the Centenary Institute for Medical Research, Chair of Angus Knight Group and Board member of Western Sydney University.
+Mr Carrozzi AM was elected to the FA Board of FA in November 2018 and is the Chair of Finance, Risk and Audit Committee.
+Mr Carrozzi is a member of several Boards including: Chair of the Centenary Institute for Medical Research, Chair of Angus Knight Group and Board member of Western Sydney University.
 He is formerly the Managing Partner at PwC Australia.
-Mr Carrozzi is a Fellow of the Tax Institute of Australia (FTI) and Member of Chartered Accountants Australia and New Zealand.
+Mr J Carrozzi is a Fellow of the Tax Institute of Australia (FTI) and Member of Chartered Accountants Australia and New Zealand.
 He holds a Bachelor of Commerce and Bachelor of Law from the University of New South Wales and is admitted as a Barrister at Law in NSW.